Sanitation: Onsite sanitation or non-sewered sanitation system

 Onsite sanitation (or on-site sanitation) is defined as "a sanitation system in which excreta and wastewater are collected and stored or treated on the plot where they are generated".
 Another term that is used for the same system is non-sewered sanitation systems (NSSS), which are prevalent in many countries.
 NSSS play a vital role in the safe management of fecal sludge, accounting for approximately half of all existing sanitation provisions.
 The degree of treatment may be variable, from none to advanced.
 Examples are pit latrines (no treatment) and septic tanks (primary treatment of wastewater).
 On-site sanitation systems are often connected to fecal sludge management (FSM) systems where the fecal sludge that is generated onsite is treated at an offsite location.
 Wastewater (sewage) is only generated when piped water supply is available within the buildings or close to them.

 A related term is a decentralized wastewater system which refers in particular to the wastewater part of on-site sanitation.
 Similarly, an onsite sewage facility can treat the wastewater generated locally.

 The global methane emissions from NSSS in 2020 was estimated to as 377 Mt CO2e per year or 4.7% of global anthropogenic methane emissions, which are comparable to the greenhouse gas emissions from wastewater treatment plants.
-This means that the GHG emissions from the NSSS as a non-negligible source.
+This means that the GHG emissions from the NSSS are a non-negligible source.

 Safely managed sanitation

 Safely managed sanitation is the highest level of household sanitation envisioned by the Sustainable Development Goal Number 6.
-It is measured under the Sustainable Development Goal 6.2, Indicator 6.2.1, as the “Proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water”.
-The current value in the 2017 baseline estimate by JMP is that 4.5 billion people currently do not have safely managed sanitation.
+It is measured under Sustainable Development Goal 6.2, Indicator 6.2.1, as the "Proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water".
+The current value in the 2024 estimate by United Nations is that 3.4 billion people lacked safely managed sanitation.

 Safely managed sanitation is defined as an improved sanitation facility which is not shared with other households, and where the excreta produced is either treated and disposed in situ, stored temporarily and then emptied and transported to treatment off-site, or transported through a sewer with wastewater and then treated off-site.
 In other words, safely managed sanitation is a basic sanitation service where in addition excreta are safely disposed of in situ or transported and treated offsite.